 - Excess hair in the ears can cause an accumulation of wax and predispose to ear infections

-- Hip dysplasia (abnormality of the hip joints causing pain and disability): breed mean score 13.6 (parents should be lower)
+- Hip dysplasia: breed mean score 13.6 (parents should be lower)

 DNA Tests Available